FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 (intro)
 To develop the system, multiple stages of idea development are crucial to understand which tools, components and limitations are involved in developing the timetabling system.
 From this, ideas can be fleshed out and concepts can be implemented in real world situations by understanding the stakeholders needs.
-The information obtained comes from idea development techniques derived from evidence-based reasoning, research and of course, the brief criteria provided by our supervisor, as well as every team members' invaluable personal experience with programming concepts and/or project management skills. https://digitalpromise.org/initiative/360-story-lab/360-production-guide/investigate/augmented-reality/idea-development/stages-of-idea-development/#:~:text=Through%20idea%20development%2C%20a%20developer,understanding%20people's%20needs%20and%20problems. [reference for idea development]
+The information obtained comes from idea development techniques derived from evidence-based reasoning, research and of course, the brief criteria provided by our supervisor, as well as every team members' invaluable personal experience with programming concepts and/or project management skills.
+These techniques were derived from our reference Digital Promise providing knowledge on idea development stages and concepts. https://digitalpromise.org/initiative/360-story-lab/360-production-guide/investigate/augmented-reality/idea-development/stages-of-idea-development/#:~:text=Through%20idea%20development%2C%20a%20developer,understanding%20people's%20needs%20and%20problems. [reference for idea development]

 (cards)
 Beginning with a well-defined feasibility study, multiple factors come into play.

-The first being:**Technical:**
+The first being **Technical:**

 -        Where an in depth Analysis of current resources was conducted (Sharma, 2023)

 -        and technical skills of the team as well as viability were examined (Sharma, 2023), so that specific roles could be assigned to each member, making the team as effective as possible.

-Then there are the **Economical & Environmental:** factors:
+Then there are the **Economical & Environmental factors:

 -       which Focus on development cost (Sharma, 2023).